What is distributed leadership? Definition, traits & best practice

 Adopt a distributed leadership approach to help your employees grow as they collaborate

 Distributed leadership means everyone helps lead, not just one person.
-This helps find new leaders and gets everyone involved.
+This approach identifies new leaders and involves everyone.
 Leaders should be independent and responsible for their work.

-Changing to a distributed leadership approach takes time and needs trust.
+Transitioning to a distributed leadership approach takes time and requires trust.
 Leaders should share decisions with the team to make everyone feel part of the group.
 When hiring new people, teach them about this type of leadership so they can work together.
 Give everyone a chance to lead, even if they’re new.
 This will help them learn and improve the company.

 FAQs